 - Install the latest DashScope SDK.

-The Recognition class supports both non-streaming and bidirectional streaming calls.
+The Recognition class provides interfaces for both non-streaming and bidirectional streaming calls.
+Choose the call method that fits your needs:

-- Non-streaming call: Recognizes a local file and returns the complete result at once.
+- Non-streaming call: Recognizes a local file and returns the complete result in a single response.
+Suitable for processing pre-recorded audio.

-- Bidirectional streaming call: Recognizes an audio stream and returns results in real time.
-The stream can come from a microphone or a local file.
+- Bidirectional streaming call: Recognizes an audio stream directly and outputs results in real time.
+The audio stream can come from an external device, such as a microphone, or be read from a local file.
+Suitable for scenarios that require immediate feedback.

 Non-streaming call

-Instantiate the Recognition class, set the request parameters, and call call to get the recognition result (RecognitionResult).
+Instantiate a Recognition class, bind request parameters, and call call to run recognition or translation and get the final recognition result (RecognitionResult).

 Bidirectional streaming call